 A few years into the engineering career, a good friend teased Carol into writing fiction.
 The hobby got out of control and in 1999, she sold three novels to Roc Books (Penguin).
 She has been a fulltime writer since 2002.

-Since Transformation was published in 2000, Carol's novels have won the Geffen Award for translated fantasy, the Prism Award for best romantic fantasy, and multiple Colorado Book Awards.
-They have been short-listed for the Compton Crook/Stephen Tall Memorial Award, the Barnes and Noble Maiden Voyage Award, and for several RT Book Club Reviewers' Choice Awards for fantasy.
-In 2009, Carol's Lighthouse Duet - Flesh and Spirit and Breath and Bone - won the Mythopoeic Fantasy Award for Adult Literature, joining the works of Patricia McKillip, Ursula Le Guin, Roger Zelazny, Poul Anderson, Ellen Kushner, and J.R.R.Tolkien himself.
-Carol finds it amazing that despite being a confirmed introvert, she enjoys speaking at science fiction conventions, writers' conferences, and other writing events all over the world.
-She enjoys teaching, talking about writing, and hearing from readers all over the world that her stories have touched their lives in some way, even if it's just taking them somewhere else for a while.
+Since Transformation was published, Carol's novels have won the Geffen Award, the Prism Award, and multiple Colorado Book Awards.
+They have been short-listed for the Compton Crook/Stephen Tall Memorial Award, the Barnes and Noble Maiden Voyage Award, and for several RT Book Club Reviewers' Choice Awards for epic fantasy.
+Carol's Lighthouse Duet - Flesh and Spirit and Breath and Bone - won the Mythopoeic Fantasy Award for Adult Literature, an honor she shares with the companions of her Texas summers Mary Stewart, Patricia McKillip, Ursula Le Guin, Roger Zelazny, Poul Anderson, Ellen Kushner, and Mr. Tolkien himself.

-Carol enjoys binging on movies and TV with her Exceptional Spouse, a mechanical engineer with his own consulting business and enough hardware hobbies to supply a small town.
+In the evenings, Carol enjoys binging on movies and (well written!)TV with her Exceptional Spouse, a mechanical engineer with his own consulting business and enough hardware hobbies to supply a small town.
 The three sons are out of the nest - and have turned into pretty cool, multi-talented human beings wrapped up in music and teaching, software and carpentry, rocket science and ice hockey.

-Copyright © Carol Berg, 2017
+Copyright © Carol Berg, 2019